First Eastern Campaign

-The First Eastern Campaign was a military campaign that took place between early May and late August of 1895 in Oriente Province of Cuba, in the Cuban War of Independence.
+The First Eastern Campaign was a military campaign that took place between early May and late August 1895 in Oriente Province of Cuba, in the Cuban War of Independence.

 Background

-Neither the Ten Years' War (1868-1878), nor the Little War (1879-1880), had managed to achieve the main objective that those who initiated them had proposed: the total and definitive independence of the island of Cuba from its colonial power, Spain.
+Neither the Ten Years' War (1868–1878), nor the Little War (1879–1880), had managed to achieve the main objective that those who initiated them had proposed: the total and definitive independence of the island of Cuba from its colonial power, Spain.

 Between 1880 and 1895, Cuba entered the period of its history that has become known as the Fertile Truce, also known as the “Turbulent Rest”, as it was a time of relative peace and economic prosperity in the colony, although nuanced due to intermittent uprisings and insurrections, which did not manage to consolidate enough to be considered as new wars of independence.

 Once the 1890s began, Cuban exiles or emigrants, most of whom settled in the United States, began to gather around the increasingly prominent figure of José Martí.
-In this context, he founded the Partido Revolucionario Cubano (PRC), on October to April of 1892, as the only party that brought together all Cubans and non-Cubans who wanted total independence of Cuba, with the additional aim of helping also from Puerto Rico.
+In this context, he founded the Partido Revolucionario Cubano (PRC), on October to April 1892, as the only party that brought together all Cubans and non-Cubans who wanted total independence of Cuba, with the additional aim of helping also from Puerto Rico.
 With Martí as Delegate (Chief) of the Party, it was decided to appoint Generals Máximo Gómez and Antonio Maceo, as first and second chiefs, respectively, of the future third Cuban war of independence that was being planned.
 This happened in 1893.